developerkevin/Ethereum-Classic-FAQ/README.md

 ### How is Ethereum Classic related to Bitcoin?

-Bitcoin was the first successful digital currency, using blockchain technology.
-Ethereum Classic is a turing-complete digital currency, using blockchain technology that allows the programming of many types of decentralized applications on top of the a blockchain.
+Bitcoin was the first successful digital currency using blockchain technology.
+By comparison, Ethereum Classic is a Proof of Work based decentralized public ledger, with a built in Turing complete programming language, which allows the use of Smart Contracts, and creation of Dapps (Decentralized Apps).

 ### What is a blockchain?